Quantum Communication Complexity of Regularized Linear Regression Protocols: Appendix

 A majority vote is performed to achieve an overall accuracy of $\varepsilon$, which requires $O(\log(1/\varepsilon))$ iterations of the phase estimation protocol. \end{proof}

-In our protocol, the CKS-GPE sub-protocol used in \cite{MS} is replaced with the GPE introduced in \cite{LS}.
-By applying the matrix inversion protocol and the variable-time algorithm in our protocol, we obtain the quantum communication complexity of the protocol from \cite{MS} as follows. \begin{proposition}[Logarithmic Order of Quantum Communication Complexity of \cite{MS}'s Protocol] For \cref{setting:ls}, the quantum communication complexity of \cite{MS}'s protocol is
+In my protocol, the CKS-GPE sub-protocol used in \cite{MS} is replaced with the GPE introduced in \cite{LS}.
+By applying the matrix inversion protocol and the variable-time algorithm in my protocol, I obtain the quantum communication complexity of the protocol from \cite{MS} as follows. \begin{proposition}[Logarithmic Order of Quantum Communication Complexity of \cite{MS}'s Protocol] For \cref{setting:ls}, the quantum communication complexity of \cite{MS}'s protocol is

 \end{proposition}